Wisawathep/HireSense/README.md

 # HireSense | AI-Powered Resume Analysis Web Application
-A web application that helps students choose elective courses based on their interests and preferences.
+HireSense is an AI-powered resume analysis web application that uses a Retrieval-Augmented Generation (RAG) pipeline to semantically search and summarize resumes.
+The system enables HR users to upload PDF resumes, retrieve relevant candidates based on job requirements, and generate concise, LLM-based summaries to support faster and more accurate screening decisions.

 ## ⭐ Motivation
 The recruitment process often requires HR teams to manually review a large number of resumes, which is time-consuming, repetitive, and prone to human bias.